HafsaAhmed7/AI-ML-Engineering-Project/README.md

 ### ✅ Findings
 - Gradient Boosting outperformed linear regression.
 - Models predicted prices close to actual values on test data.

+# 💬 Task 5: General Health Chatbot (Prompt Engineering Based)
+### 🧠 Objective
+- Build a conversational AI chatbot that answers general health-related questions in a friendly and safe manner using a large language model (LLM).

+### 📂 Model

+- google/flan-t5-large (open-source, fast, and effective for Q&A tasks)

+Code implemented and tested in Google Colab

+### 🛠️ Methods

+- Prompt engineering to simulate a helpful health assistant

+- Safety filters to block medically sensitive or harmful queries

+- Interactive chatbot interface using Python and Hugging Face Transformers

+- Predefined keyword blocking for risk management

+### ✅ Findings

+- The chatbot responded accurately to general health and wellness queries.

+- The prompt format improved friendliness and clarity of responses.

+- Safety filters successfully blocked dangerous or inappropriate questions, ensuring responsible AI use.

 ## 📬 Contact

 Feel free to connect with me: